 ... but we finally have some peaceful coexistence between Catholics and Protestants today

 The series ends on a note of "while the old hatreds still remain, we can still have a peaceful coexistence with universal voting rights, for Catholics and Protestants alike, not killing each other as in previous centuries" and so on.
 (This may not be an exact quote, but it is something which is reasonably close.)
 The vision is a nice one, and one that has been realized in fact - something which is a testament to how far the Anglo-Irish relationship has come.
 And on a different note, it's a pretty good series when one's only complaint is that it's too short.
-What it has is quite good, and I would highly recommend it to anyone who wants to understand Ireland, Britain, or anyplace in the world where British colonization - and thus, Irish immigration - played a role; and I include here my own country.
+What it has is quite good.
+I would highly recommend it to anyone who wants to understand Ireland, Britain, or anyplace where British colonization - and thus, Irish immigration - has played a role (including my own country).

 First episode below on

 If you liked this post, you might also like:

 Michael Wood's "The Story of England" (BBC)